Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Hash:** A number produced by a [hash function](https://en.wikipedia.org/wiki/Hash_function) that reduces the contents of a file or other object to a fixed number of bits.
 Git uses [SHA-1 hashes](https://en.wikipedia.org/wiki/SHA-1), which are 160 bits long.
 The hashes of two files that differ only slightly are typically completely different.
 One advantage to using hashes is that Git can tell whether a file has changed by hashing its contents and comparing the result to the previous hash.
 If the file's time-and-date stamp has changed but the file's contents have not, Git knows it.

 - **Object (blob, tree, commit, tag):** A Git repo contains four types of "objects," each uniquely identified by an SHA-1 hash.
 A **blob** object contains an ordinary file.
 A **tree** object represents a directory; it contains names, hashes, and permissions.
 A **commit** object represents a specific version of the working tree.
 It contains the commit message, the name and e-mail address of the person who made it, the date, and the hashes of the current tree and the previous commit (called the *parent*).
 A commit may also be signed.
 A **tag** is a name attached to a commit.
 Tags come in two types.
 A _lightweight_ tag is a named reference to a commit.
-An _annotated_ tag has essentially the same information in it as a commit.
+An _annotated_ tag has essentially the same information as a commit.

-- **Commit (verb):** When used as a verb, "commit" means to make a commit object; this takes its name from the corresponding database operation.
+- **Commit (verb):** When used as a verb, "commit" means to make a commit object.
+This action takes its name from the corresponding database operation.

 - **Branch:** A named series of linked commits.
 The most recent commit on a branch is called the *head*.
 The default branch, which is created when you initialize a repository, is called "master."
 The head of the current branch is called `HEAD`.
+Branches are an incredibly useful feature of Git because they allow developers to work independently (or together) in branches and later merge their changes.

 - **Remote:** A named reference to another Git repository.
 When you clone a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.